Heriberto-Juarez/Javascript-Tags-Manager/README.md

 ### Removing tags:
 You can choose to remove only one tag or all the tags.
 To remove only one tag all you need to do is call the *remove(tag)* method

+**Note:** The tags can be removed y default by clicking the times icon in the tag.
+Check the settings section to learn how to disable the icon.

 ````
 tags_manager.remove("This is the tag's text")
 tags_manager.remove("Tag")